Chris is one of the UK’s leading business IT journalists

 Pundit, conference host, and public speaker

-Chris is an experienced public speaker and conference host, hosting the Space Innovation Congress and the Digital Marketing World Forum (DMWF), among others, and chairing panels at UC EXPO, Computing and Businesscloud9 conferences.
+Chris is an experienced public speaker and conference host, hosting events such as Rise of the Machines for The Crowd in 2017, the Space Innovation Congress and the Digital Marketing World Forum in 2016, among others, chairing panels at UC EXPO, Computing, and Businesscloud9 events, and giving speeches about robotics and AI at the Sensors Show (2017, NEC Birmingham), among others.
+As a robot expert and owner of a humanoid robot, Chris can incorporate real robots into his presentations.

 A future thinker over two decades…